 In 1984, Allen Shoup was promoted from marketing director to CEO of Ste.
 Michelle.
 Shoup had cut his teeth at Chrysler, Max Factor and Boise Cascade, but also had a short but fruitful marketing stint at Gallo.
 When he took the top job, he hired Baseler for his old position.
 Sixteen years later Baseler succeeded him.

-The next CEO is Jim Mortensen, senior VP of human relations for Phillip Morris (also part of the Altria Group, formerly Phillip Morris, which owns Ste.
+The next CEO is Jim Mortensen, senior VP of human resources for Philip Morris (also part of the Altria Group, formerly Philip Morris, which owns Ste.
 Michelle), continuing a tradition of executives with little wine on their résumés.
 We will see if he can grow into the job as Shoup and Baseler did.

 Although Baseler says his future plans focus on improving his golf game, I can't believe he will just disappear from the wine scene.
 He remains a regent at Washington State University and sits on the board of the Auction of Washington Wines, a four-day annual event held at the chateau in August.